Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 - **LECTURER**, Department of Sociology and Anthropology, Concordia University
   - SOCI 212, Statistics I, Winter 2025

-  \- Designed a course in social statistics by incorporating experiential learning to provide students with more opportunities to work with real-world data on topics such as income inequality, food insecurity, housing, disparities in health outcomes, etc.
+  \- Designed a course in social statistics to provide students with more opportunities to work with real-world data on topics such as income inequality, food insecurity, housing, disparities in health outcomes, etc.
 - **TEACHING ASSISTANT**, Department of Sociology and Anthropology, Concordia University

   \- Provided office hours, led tutorials, and directed lab sessions.